samuell/uirods/README.md

 ![uiRODS Screenshot](uirods_screenshot.png?raw=true)

 # Disclaimer
-* This code is highly untested, and probably totally screamingly unsecure by all measures!
+* This code is highly untested, and almost guaranteed to be totally screamingly unsecure by all measures!
 * Go on using it on your own sole risk only!

 # Prerequisites